kenkangxgwe/lsp-wl/README.md

 * It will be helpful to implement a stdio channel, so that the Mathematica earlier than 11.2 will also be supported.

-* Since we embed SVG image in the `markupContent[]` and VS Code client cannot resize the popup window according to its size, it is hard to tweak the image width and the font size on every machine.
-We are looking for a better solution.

 * More editor clients are needed.
 You can feel free to open a repository and create a pull request to add the clients in README.md once your client is released.